cofinalsubnets/lisa/readme.md

    N (\ c ((c (\ x (+ x 1))) 0)))              ; send it back to N

 ; some thoughts ??
-; - exponentiation is a number ???
+; - exponentiation is the number one ???
 ; - K and (K I) = zero are SK codes for true and false ; - if this were extended to real numbers, then the groupoid ;   over R with the operation (x y) |-> y to the power of x